International-Data-Spaces-Association/ids-specification/negotiation/contract.negotiation.protocol.md

 - The dataset id is not technically required but included to avoid an error where the offer is associated with a different data set.

-> Comment sba (20.12.2022): Let's use the `offer.target` property for this, and nothing else.

 - `callbackAddress` is a URL indicating where messages to the consumer should be sent in asynchronous settings.
 If the address is not understood, the provider MUST return an
   UNRECOVERABLE error.